Good Earth Farm | ![]() |

 Fruition Seeds in the Finger Lakes region of New York State.
 Brandywise is a

-blight and late blight resistance.
+variety that offers early blight and late blight resistance.

 Celebrity was an